PhilT/machines/README.markdown

   * Ruby on Rails 3
   * MySQL 5
   * Planned
-    * Monit, Munin, Sphinx, logrotate
+    * Monit, Munin, Sphinx, logrotate, Mail
 * Easily override defaults with configuration options and custom ruby

 I believe that development, staging, and production environments should match if not be as close as possible.